MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Frame.md

 new
 ---

-Create a new default object.
+Create a new default Frame.

     multi method new ( )

+Create a new Frame with a label.

+    multi method new ( :label! )

 Create an object using a native object from elsewhere.
 See also **Gnome::GObject::Object**.